jing-openai/mdtest/serializer.md

 int GetFileNum(void);
 bool LoadModel(const std::vector<std::string>& file_list, StaticGraph * static_graph);
 ```
-GetFileNum() will return the number of files that need to load a model.
+GetFileNum() will return the number of files that need to load a model.<br>
 LoadModel() will do all the work to parse the saved model and convert it to StaticGraph.
 The static_graph is created by the caller in advance.

 ### 2.2 Information Interface